Meet the artistic team

-Karen holds two undergraduate degrees from the University of British Columbia (B.Mus., B.Ed.) and is currently completing a Master of Arts in Educational Leadership at Trinity Western University.
+Karen holds two undergraduate degrees from the University of British Columbia (B.Mus., B.Ed.) and recently completed a Master of Arts in Educational Leadership at Trinity Western University.
 For her work during her practicum year, Karen was awarded the Don Wright Scholarship for excellence in choral education.

 Karen has studied under many inspirational conductors, including Dr. Graeme Langager, Dr. Geoffrey Boers, Richard Nace, Elaine Quilichini, and Bruce Pullan.
 She spent nine years singing as a second soprano with Higher Ground Women’s Ensemble under the direction of Janet Warren, who has been a key mentor and role model in developing Karen’s approach to conducting and working with an ensemble.